tabwrangler/tabwrangler/README.md

   ready.
 - _Pinned and active tabs are always safe_: The tab you're looking at right now and any pinned tabs are never auto-closed.
-- _Synced settings_: Your Tab Wrangler preferences sync automatically across all browsers where you're signed in.

 ## Usage